terraform-google-modules/terraform-google-vpc-service-controls/README.md

 You may use the following command:
 `gcloud organizations add-iam-policy-binding ORGANIZATION_ID \
-  --member="user:example@customer.org" \
+  --member="serviceAccount:example@project_id.iam.gserviceaccount.com" \
   --role="roles/accesscontextmanager.policyAdmin"`

 ### Configure user permission
-To view VPC Service Controls and Access Context Manger using the Google Cloud Platform Console, your user accounts will need the Resource Manager Organization Viewer (roles/resourcemanager.organizationViewer) role is required.
+In order to view VPC Service Controls and Access Context Manger using the Google Cloud Platform Console, your user accounts will need to be granted the Resource Manager Organization Viewer:
+- roles/resourcemanager.organizationViewer

+You may use the following command:
+`gcloud projects add-iam-policy-binding <my project id> \
+  --member="user:example@domain.com" \
+  --role="roles/resourcemanager.organizationViewer"`

 For more information see the [Access Context Manager ACL Page](https://cloud.google.com/access-context-manager/docs/access-control)